 Dive into the wonderful and fascinating world of instant noodles

-Looking like a modern art gallery, Cupnoodles Museum is a fascinating playground of history and creativity brought to you by the makers of instant ramen.
+Looking like a modern art gallery, Cupnoodles Museum Yokohama is a fascinating playground of history and creativity brought to you by the makers of instant noodles.
 This state-of-the-art facility offers family fun and fascinating insights into Japanese culture.

-The closest stations are Minatomirai Station and Bashamichi Station on the Minatomirai Line, both eight minutes away on foot.
+The closest stations are Minatomirai Station and Bashamichi Station on the Minatomirai Line, both 8-minutes away on foot.

 Minatomirai Station is connected to both Yokohama and Shibuya Station on the Minatomirai Line, which turns into the Tokyu Toyoko Line at Yokohama Station.

-Cup Noodle creator Momofuku Ando is known as the "Father of Instant Ramen"
+Momofuku Ando, who created Chicken Ramen in 1958, is known as the "Father of Instant Noodles"

-Visitors, and especially kids, will enjoy making their own blend of ramen at the Chicken Ramen Factory, designing a Cup Noodles container at the My Cup Noodles Factory, and tramping around Cup Noodles Park, an indoor playground that feels like a gigantic noodle factory.
+Visitors, and especially kids, will enjoy making their own blend of ramen at the Chicken Ramen Factory, designing a cup and choosing their favorite ingredients for an original soup at the My Cupnoodles Factory, and tramping around Cupnoodles-Park, an indoor playground that feels like a gigantic noodle factory.